DEDICATED TO OUR COMMUNITY

 Life Long Arkansan

-Brian is a life long Arkansan, with deep roots in the 85th district, graduating from Green Forrest High School and attending University of Arkansas.
+Brian is a life long Arkansan, with deep roots in the 85th district, graduating from Green Forest High School and attending University of Arkansas.
 Brian started his own business, Hester Appraisals, in 2007.

 Husband and Father